 Enjoy the holiday celebrations

-If you’re into Christma markets, those in Italy are usually on till January 6.
-The Epiphany celebrated on January 6 marks the end of the Christmas season, and you’ll find celebrations and processions across the country.
+If you’re into Christmas markets, those in Italy are usually open until January 6/7.
+The Epiphany (celebrated on January 6) marks the end of the Christmas season, and you’ll find celebrations and processions across the country.
 In stores, you might also see lots of candy and stockings stuffed with chocolates.
 This is to celebrate La Befana, the “good witch” who brings gifts to children on January 6.

 Plan for winter closures

 Other than January 1, you’ll find museums, restaurants, and stores operate regular hours.
 Places like the Pompeii Archaeological Site might have shorter hours, so make sure to factor that in.
-If you’re planning on visiting coastal towns and smaller villages, especially in the south, keep in mind that they may have limited services during the winter months.
+If you plan to visit coastal towns and smaller villages, especially in the south, keep in mind that services may be limited during the winter months.
 Always check operating hours in advance.

 Indulge in winter cuisine

 Italians like to eat according to the season.
 January is a great time to indulge in hearty seasonal dishes.
-Look for polenta, risotto and roasted meats in the north, tortellini in brodo, pasta alla Genovese and rich soups in the south.
+Look for polenta, risotto, and roasted meats, as well as tortellini in brodo, pasta alla Genovese and rich soups.
 I love this time of year because you can also get amazing kale, squashes and tangerines (they’re everywhere).
 Pair your meals with regional wines to fully savour the winter experience.

 Best places to visit in Italy in January